mwittig/pimatic-solarview/README.md

 You can load the plugin by editing your `config.json` to include the following in the `plugins` section.
 The properties `host` and `port` denote the hostname (or IP address) and port of the SV TCP server.
 The property `interval` specifies the time interval in seconds for updating the data set.
+For debugging purposes you may set property `debug` to true.
+This will write additional debug messages to the pimatic log.

     {
        "plugin": "solarview"